ArpanDhot/Vocabulary-app-for-maths-problem-solving/README.md

 ## Vocabulary app for maths problem-solving for Year 5 pupils.
 The maths learning application is a UROP placement project, all of which I designed and programmed.
-I have used Java/Android and CSS for styling to develop the application.
+I have used Java/Android to develop the application and CSS for user interface styling .

 The application has three levels, and each level has four interactive games.
 Each interactive game is composed of 4 classes, and in total, the project has 64 Classes.
 Therefore, it was a learning curve to manage all the Classes effectively.